We’re ready to welcome you back!

 Please plan to wash your hands often, and make good use of the many hand-sanitizer dispensers that you’ll find throughout our museum spaces.
 Carnegie Museums is regularly disinfecting common touch points and using enhanced cleaning procedures throughout our facilities.
 But that won’t take the place of you following the CDC Guidelines that urge everyone to keep their hands clean.

 If you consider yourself high-risk due to age (65+) or a medical condition, our museums have designated times for you to visit us.
 At Carnegie Museums of Art and Natural History: Wednesdays, 10 a.m.-Noon.
-At Carnegie Science Center: Sundays, 10 a.m.-Noon.
-At The Andy Warhol Museum, Tuesdays, 10 a.m.-Noon.
+Starting Dec.
+2 at Carnegie Science Center, Wednesdays: 10 a.m.–Noon.
+At The Andy Warhol Museum, Mondays, 10 a.m.-Noon.

 Within weeks of closing due to the COVID-19 pandemic, Carnegie Museums was proud to join more than 40 other regional museum and cultural groups on regularly scheduled virtual meetings to focus on how to collaboratively plan for safe reopenings.
 This Welcome Back Guide covers what visitors should know before visiting us, common on-site guidelines, how we’re keeping you and your family safe, and more!
 Download the guide and view the Artsburgh site for a list of all arts facilities that are open in our region.